 Morning: Horniman Museum

 Start your family day out in London with a visit to the ultra child-friendly Horniman Museum.
 Entry is free and there's plenty to keep young children occupied, including the aquarium and the museum's huge collection of stuffed animals.
-Visit on a Tuesday or Friday and you can also join in one of the regular Busy Bees activity sessions, designed especially for under 5s.
+Visit on a Tuesday or Wednesday and you can also join in one of the regular Busy Bees activity sessions, designed especially for under-5s.

 Lunch in Covent Garden